TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/2a-creating-the-repositories.rst

 .. note::

-   The most occurring mistake for seemingly empty Repositories is a misconfigured *Storage-PID*.
+   The most occurring mistake for seemingly empty repositories is a misconfigured *Storage-PID*.
 Thus, you should first evaluate the Template Module, whether it is set correctly.